EgorLeb/iu_timetable_scheduler_/README.md

 ## Contact
 For any questions, suggestions, or issues regarding the IU Time Table Scheduler, please contact our team at [email](mailto:el.smirnov@innopolis.university).
 We appreciate your feedback and will respond to your inquiry as soon as possible.

+## License

+This project is licensed under the terms of the MIT License.
+See the [LICENSE](https://gitlab.pg.innopolis.university/a.matevosian/iu_timetable_scheduler/-/blob/main/LICENSE) file for more information.